ayshajaved/Google-Solution-Challenge-2025/SolutionChallengeSteps/4_IdentifyingTheProblem.md

 - [ ] **Solvable**: Can you address it with your skills and Google tech in 2-3 months?

 ---

-## Action Plan
-1. **Brainstorm**: Write down 3-5 problems you care about tied to SDGs.
-2. **Research**: Check X, news, or talk to people to validate each idea.
-3. **Narrow Down**: Pick one problem based on urgency, feasibility, and passion.
-4. **Define It**: Write a 1-sentence problem statement.
-   - Example: “Rural Pakistani farmers lack real-time flood alerts, risking crop loss (SDG 13).”

----

 ## Inspiration Hook
 “Small ideas can change the world—one SDG at a time.”
-Start here, and by March 28, 2025, your solution could be in Google’s Top 100!
+Start here, and by April 30, 2025, your solution could be in Google’s Top 10!
 ---

 ## Next Steps